kellyhuang-gis/traffic-noise-estimation/README.md

 **NoiseModel.m**
 the regression algorithms were applied to compute the estimated noise values
     ```RF = joblib.load("NoiseModel.m")  # traffic noise value estimation```
+**result.xlsx**
+The ultimate outcome encompasses the output probability vector of the CNN, the estimated traffic noise value(quantified in decibels), as well as the identifier for the corresponding street view image